Are you a charity CEO, board member or fundraiser?

 Are you keen to understand how much time and money it will take to set up Salesforce and you properly?

 There are many excellent partners and consultants out there and Salesforce do recommend working with an implementation partner.
-You will find a list of international partners on the Salesforce website.
+You will find a list of partners on the Salesforce App Exchange.
+Here is our listing.

 Here are some of the most frequently asked questions about using Salesforce and my answers and other recommendations.